-- 1. No changes in the number of traps (2), operation dates (1 April to 15 July), or operation protocol are recommended. - 2.
-The trap locations both performed well and should be used again.
+- 1. No changes in the number of traps (2), operation dates (01 April to 15 July), or operation protocol are recommended (unless it is determined that an end date of 30 June is acceptable). - 2.
+The trap locations both performed well and should be used again (Trap 1 could be moved within the season to be closer to 2024 nesting LBVI, if a new nesting pair is farther than 1⁄2 mile from the current trap location).